Jamie Balfour

 • It is supported on older browsers reasonably well

-Number 1 and 2 are the most crucial points here, particularly with websites like my own website where both the main content and sidebar vary massively across different pages.
+Numbers 1 and 2 are the most crucial points here, particularly with websites like my own, where the main content and sidebar vary massively across different pages.

 Most important is to set the layout to table and make sure it is fixed: